 The creation of municipal rather than church cemeteries followed English legislation of 1853, while the early reservation of public parks and recreation areas was based on English developments in the mid-19th century.

-The courts established in New Zealand followed English models, as did the practice by which lower courts were bound by the decisions of upper courts.
+The courts established in New Zealand followed English models, as did the practice by which lower courts were bound by the decisions of higher courts.
 The contribution of judges to creating law followed English precedents, the English terms ‘barrister’ and ‘solicitor’ were adopted, and English lawyers were prominent in the profession.
 The first chief justices and judges of New Zealand’s Supreme Court were English-born lawyers.

 The Church of England (the Anglican Church) brought Christianity to New Zealand through the Church Missionary Society, and in the person of chaplain and magistrate Samuel Marsden.
 Another Englishman, George Augustus Selwyn, appointed bishop of New Zealand in 1841, prepared the constitution for an autonomous branch of the church in New Zealand.
 The proposed structure, which still largely endures, included dioceses and parishes, Māori churches, schools for Pākehā and Māori boys and girls, and theological colleges.